Generic Name: ribavirin

-BEFORE USE, READ THOROUGHLY THE VALEANT SMALL PARTICLE AEROSOL GENERATOR SPAG-2 OPERATOR’S MANUAL FOR SMALL PARTICLE AEROSOL GENERATOR OPERATING INSTRUCTIONS.
-AEROSOLIZED Virazole SHOULD NOT BE ADMINISTERED WITH ANY OTHER AEROSOL GENERATING DEVICE.
+BEFORE USE, READ THOROUGHLY THE VALEANT SMALL PARTICLE AEROSOL GENERATOR SPAG-2 INSTRUCTIONS FOR USE FOR SMALL PARTICLE AEROSOL GENERATOR OPERATING INSTRUCTIONS.
+AEROSOLIZED Virazole HAS NOT BEEN TESTED WITH ANY OTHER AEROSOL GENERATING DEVICE.

 The recommended treatment regimen is 20 mg/mL Virazole as the starting solution in the drug reservoir of the SPAG-2 unit, with continuous aerosol administration for 12-18 hours per day for 3 to 7 days.
 Using the recommended drug concentration of 20 mg/mL the average aerosol concentration for a 12 hour delivery period would be 190 micrograms/liter of air.
 Aerosolized Virazole should not be administered in a mixture for combined aerosolization or simultaneously with other aerosolized medications.

-Virazole should be delivered to an infant oxygen hood from the SPAG-2 aerosol generator.
-Administration by face mask or oxygen tent may be necessary if a hood cannot be employed (see SPAG-2 manual).
+Virazole should be delivered to an infant oxygen hood from the SPAG®-2 aerosol generator.
+Administration by face mask or oxygen tent may be necessary if a hood cannot be employed (see SPAG-2 Instructions for Use).
 However, the volume and condensation area are larger in a tent and this may alter delivery dynamics of the drug.

 Mechanically Ventilated Infants